A women with their two child watching cartoons in the laptop

-This quote resonates with me as my perceptions and behaviour as an adult have been led by my inner voice.
-My inner voice has been shaped by my learning and concept building from the informative and emotional conversations I’ve had with my parents during my childhood.
+This quote resonates with me, as my perceptions and behavior as an adult have been shaped by my inner voice.
+My inner voice has been influenced by the informative and emotional conversations I’ve had with my parents during my childhood.
 So is the case with all readers, isn’t it?

 But are we doing the same with our children?
 Are we helping them build a constructive inner voice?
 Are we helping them create a positive self-image by communicating with them at deeper levels?
 Talking with our children should be an important daily event.
-But, as parents, we are held up with busy schedules.
-So we find it convenient to keep the conversation with our children light and quick so that we can move on to the next thing on our “to-do” list.
-This has become a harsh reality.
-Despite spending hours with our child under the same roof, we can seldom squeeze out some quality time to spend with them.
+However, as parents, we often find ourselves held up by busy schedules, leading to quick, surface-level conversations.
+Despite spending hours with our child under the same roof, we can seldom squeeze out quality time to connect with them.

-Research suggests that the best parent-child relationships are characterised by positive communication and interaction during the early years.
-When parents stay in touch with children through attention and conversation, children might be less likely to act out or behave in ways that create conflict or require discipline.
+Research suggests that the best parent-child relationships are characterized by positive communication and interaction during the early years.
+When parents stay in touch with children through attention and conversation, children are less likely to act out or behave in ways that create conflict or require discipline.

 Here are some ways of effectively communicating with our little ones: